Qiskit-Partners/partners/docs/partners_program.rst

 Summary
 #######

-Qiskit Partners are a select group of quantum hardware and software vendors that are verified for Qiskit compatibility and validity, expand the reach of Qiskit and usage by the Qiskit community, and follow software best practices.
+Qiskit Partners are a select group of quantum service providers and software vendors that are verified for Qiskit compatibility and validity, expand the reach of Qiskit and usage by the Qiskit community, and follow software best practices.
 Qiskit Partners are expected to maintain the same high standards that all Qiskit contributions set.